replit/kaboom/doc/14-spritemerge.md

 }

 ```

-Next, we'll add 3 more objects to represent our sprites and the merged sprites.
-These objects will have the same animation properties we've provided for the 'anims' object.
+We'll add three more objects to represent our sprites and the merged sprites.
+These objects will have the same animation properties we've provided for the 'anims' object:

 ```javascript
 const playerAnims = {